gazellekit/gazelle/README.md

 ## Overview

 <p align="justify">
-We are just starting out on the journey to build <strong>Calcpad Studio</strong>.
-There's not much to see right now, but be sure to ⭐️ and 'watch' this repository to be notified as it evolves!
-In the meantime, you can reach out to me on <a href="https://www.linkedin.com/in/jsbayley" target="_blank">LinkedIn</a> with any questions, thoughts or feedback.
+  We are just starting out, so there's not much to see right now.
+Be sure to ⭐️ and 'watch' this repository to get notified as it evolves!
 </p>

 ## Contributing

 <p align="justify">
-If you'd like to help build <strong>Calcpad Studio</strong>, please check out <a href="./CONTRIBUTING.md" target="_blank">CONTRIBUTING.md</a>.
+  If you'd like to help us build this project, please check out <a href="./CONTRIBUTING.md" target="_blank">CONTRIBUTING.md</a>.
 </p>